sebcrist/WerkMobile/README.md

 &nbsp; All photos are stored in pre-configured server locations with consistent naming and directory structures.

 - Database \& MRP Integration

-&nbsp; Automatic linkage of each photo to your SQL database records and InterDataSoft MRP system operations.
+&nbsp; Automatic linkage of each photo to your SQL database records and MRP system operations.

-- Traceability \& Compliance

-&nbsp; Every image is auditable, ensuring visibility across your production chain.

 - Collaboration \& Visibility